SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek_Smartpack_2.md

 The Eltek Smartpack 2 is a controller that allows you to monitor and control DC power systems.

 Information is polled from the device using SNMP calls.
-In addition, the original web interface of the device is available through the driver.
+In addition, the original web interface of the device is available through the connector.

 ## About